Protect your business and plan for the future with an Independent IT Health Check

 IT systems often "just work" until something breaks—then the problems come all at once

 It's a big problem: according to global internet usage monitoring firm Statcounter, as of March 2025, approximately 54.23% of desktop PCs worldwide are running Windows 10.
 It is certainly a problem here in Australia, too, with our IT Health Check often finding computers in organisations still running Windows 10, including machines that store sensitive customer or commercially sensitive data.
+UPDATE: As noted above, more than 1 in 4 computers in Australia are still running on Windows 10 as of January 2026.

 Why This Matters for SMBs and Not-for-Profits